 Blogs and magazines

-– Hodinkee, and don’t forget to watch the videos, which we really enjoy.
-The site is not focused on vintage watches, but has had some exceptional in-depth vintage articles.
-And we wish they would stop with the Phillips butt-kissing and willingness to overlook all of the frankens and polished-up dealer pieces sold at auction.
+– Hodinkee.
+Don’t forget to watch the videos, which we really enjoy.
+The site is not focused on vintage watches, but has had some exceptional in-depth vintage articles, though sadly these are becoming less and less common as the company has transitioned into an AD for a number of manufacturers.
+We do wish they would stop with the Phillips butt-kissing and do an article on all of the swapped-parts and polished-up vintage dealer pieces sold at auction.

 – WatchTime – Vintage Watches